psakievich/hello-spack/docs/index.md

 $ spack develop hello-spack@main
 ```

-We also should reconcretize to make sure the develop status has propagated as desired.
+We also should re-concretize to make sure the develop status has propagated as desired.
 Look for the `dev_path` attribute in the `hello-spack` spec that is printed after concretization.
 This tells you where the source code is that it will be building off of.
 ``` console